CSC-207-S18/alife-simulation-allison-and-rachel/README.md

 Average = 0.0

 1 Cooperator and 99 Defectors
-  We expected there to be very few cooperators at the end of this test, but there would probably still be one, since only 1% of the population is cooperators.
+  We expected there to be very few cooperators at the end of this test, but there could still be some, since only 1% of the population is cooperators.
 This would make it less likely that that single cooperator would be randomly chosen and replaced by the reproduce method.
 However, the high proportion of defectors would cause the resulting population to be mostly defectors with only 1 cooperator.
 Our predictions were largely correct; every test resulted in populations that were primarily defectors.
 However, only one of those tests left us with any cooperators, which was a lower